-There are no obvious risks that are anticipated if we are successful in delivering these priorities.
+10.1 There are no obvious risks that are anticipated if we are successful in delivering these priorities.

-There will be risks that could jeopardise delivery, and these will be considered and managed at programme board level once the Plan moves to its delivery phase.

-11. Power to make the Decision

-Wales Programme for Government 2009 Well-being of Future Generations Act (Wales) 2015
+- 10.2 There will be risks that could jeopardise delivery, and these will be considered and managed at programme board level once the Plan moves to its delivery phase. - 10.3 The Corporate Risk Register will be reviewed in early 2018 in preparation for the new financial year, and this will include any risks associated with delivering the new Corporate Plan.
+The revised Risk Register will be presented to the Performance Scrutiny Committee in early 2018. - Power to make the Decision Wales Programme for Government 2009 Well-being of Future Generations Act (Wales) 2015